ezequielgarcia/skopeo-rpm/containers-storage.conf.5.md

   container storage graph dir (default: "/var/lib/containers/storage") Default directory to store all writable content created by container storage programs.

+**rootless_storage_path**="$HOME/.local/share/containers/storage"
+  Storage path for rootless users.
+By default the graphroot for rootless users is set to `$XDG_DATA_HOME/containers/storage`, if XDG_DATA_HOME is set.
+Otherwise `$HOME/.local/share/containers/storage` is used.
+This field can be used if administrators need to change the storage location for all users.

+    The rootless storage path supports three substations:
+    * `$HOME` => Replaced by the users home directory.
+    * `$UID`  => Replaced by the users UID
+    * `$USER` => Replaced by the users name

+  A common use case for this field is to provide a local storage directory when user home directories are NFS-mounted (podman does not support container storage over NFS).

 **runroot**=""
   container storage run dir (default: "/var/run/containers/storage") Default directory to store all temporary writable content created by container storage programs.